Architect Fees London 2026: What You'll Actually Pay

 How Mayfair Studio Compares

 Traditional architectural services work well but come with high costs and long timelines.
+For a full breakdown of the differences, see our architect vs online service comparison.
 Mayfair Studio offers an alternative approach with fixed-price design packages that cover the most common extension types.

 | Factor | Traditional Architect | Mayfair Studio |